Information Regarding Australian Regulatory Status Under IB Australia

 Australian Regulatory Status

-All new clients of IBKR Australia default to being classified as a retail investor unless they produce to IBKR Australia the required documentary evidence to allow IBKR Australia to treat them as a wholesale or professional investor.
-Investors of IBKR Australia will only have their regulatory status change from retail investor to either wholesale or professional investor subsequent to the required documentation being received and approved by IBKR Australia.
+All new clients of IB Australia default to being classified as a retail investor unless they produce to IB Australia the required documentary evidence to allow IB Australia to treat them as a wholesale or professional investor.
+Investors of IB Australia will only have their regulatory status change from retail investor to either wholesale or professional investor subsequent to the required documentation being received and approved by IB Australia.

-The most common way to be classified as a wholesale investor is to obtain a qualified accountant’s certificate stating that you have net assets or net worth of at least $2.5 million AUD OR have a gross annual income of at least $250,000 AUD in each of the last two financial years.
+The most common way to be classified as a wholesale client is to obtain a qualified accountant’s certificate stating that you have net assets or net worth of at least $2.5 million AUD OR have a gross annual income of at least $250,000 AUD in each of the last two financial years.
 The qualified accountant’s certificate is only valid for two years before it needs to be renewed.
-You are required to provide IBKR Australia with a new qualified accountant’s certificate prior to expiration in order to retain your wholesale investor classification.
-We have prepared a wholesale investor booklet, including a pro forma certificate for your accountant to complete, that can be downloaded here.
+You are required to provide IB Australia with a new qualified accountant’s certificate prior to expiration in order to retain your wholesale client classification.
+We have prepared a wholesale client application, including a pro forma certificate for your accountant to complete, that can be downloaded here.
+IBA’s wholesale client application booklet has important information about being classified as a wholesale client.

 When your qualified accountant certificate expires, you will be re-classified as a retail investor and as a result trading restrictions may be applied to your account, some of which may result in serious consequences, including but not limited to, forced position liquidations and restrictions on your margin account where applicable.
-As a result, it is imperative that you provide an updated qualified accountant certificate as soon as possible prior to your wholesale status expiring.
+As a result, it is very important that you provide an updated qualified accountant certificate as soon as possible prior to your wholesale status expiring to ensure we can continue to provide the same products and services to you.

 What is a Professional Investor?